Get insider access

 2. Best Camera For Low Light Video

-The Sony ZV-E1 isn't just the most advanced vlogging camera on the market, but it's also a fantastic choice for low-light videography.
-Using the same low-light-optimized sensor as the high-end Sony α7S III and Sony FX3 but sitting at a much more accessible price point, the ZV-E1 can record incredibly high-quality video, even in the trickiest of lighting conditions.
+The Sony ZV-E1 isn't just the most advanced vlogging camera on the market—it's also a fantastic choice for low-light videography.
+Using the same low-light-optimized sensor as the high-end Sony α7S III and Sony FX3 but sitting at a much more accessible price point, the ZV-E1 can record incredibly high-quality video, even in the trickiest lighting conditions.
 It's also remarkably compact for a full-frame camera and includes in-body image stabilization, so it's a good fit for run-and-gun style videography.

 The Panasonic LUMIX GH5s is another great option for low-light video, with a low-resolution, dual-native ISO sensor optimized for low light.
 However, it's a smaller sensor than the ZV-E1, but opting for the Micro Four Thirds system means more compact lens options and a more effective IBIS system.
+It's also less prone to overheating.
 Just be aware that its autofocus pales compared to Sony's real-time phase detection AF.
 Still, the GH5s will save you money if you prefer to focus manually.
-Otherwise, the ZV-E1 is hard to pass up for quality.
+Otherwise, the ZV-E1 sensor is hard to pass up for low-light shooting.

 See our review